 2.)
 To take your writing, critical insight and musical knowledge to a place where your work is on par with the best music writing anywhere.

 During the course you will work closely with CMN Executive Editor Patrick Foster to design a personal roadmap for success.
-The next session begins on November 11, 2019 and you can enroll until November 18.
+The next session begins in January.
+For more info, enter your email below.

 The History of Punk Rock